RobTillaart/MAX14661/README.md

 - **void openShadowChannelB(uint8_t channel)** prepare a specific channel to open.
 - **void closeShadowChannelB(uint8_t channel)** prepare a specific channel to close.

+Note: there is no command that sets both A and B simultaneously.

 #### MUX interface